dhafinrayhan/dummymart/README.md

 ## ⚠ Important Notes
 This project uses [DummyJSON] API.
 Please note that DummyJSON **doesn't apply your changes** when creating, updating, or deleting items.
 This project correctly implements those actions, but expect no data changes due to these API limitations.

 You can run the app with `--dart-define=MOCK_API=true` flag to use the internal mocked API that mimics the original API behavior and does modify your changes in a session.
 If you're using VSCode, you can instead run the app with the "dummymart (mock API)" configuration.
-Current limitations: any username/password is allowed to login and you will get a dummy profile data.

 ## Features
 Each feature demonstrates certain functionalities that are commonly used in a CRUD app.